Ildikó Enyedi

-Ildikó Enyedi (/hu/; born 15 November 1955) is a Hungarian film director and screenwriter.
-She is best known for directing On Body and Soul, which won the top prize at the 67th Berlin International Film Festival among other awards, and was nominated for a Foreign Language Academy Award.
+Ildikó Enyedi (Note: /hu/) (born 15 November 1955) is a Hungarian film director and screenwriter.
+She is best known for directing On Body and Soul, which won the Golden Bear at the 67th Berlin International Film Festival, among other awards, including a nomination for the Academy Award for Best Foreign Language Film, representing Hungary.

 Early life and education

 Enyedi was born in Budapest in 1955.
 Her father, György Enyedi, was a geographer and economist who played a major role in the long-term development of regional science.
 She completed a B.A. in economics, studied film studies at the Academy of Drama and Film in Budapest starting in 1980, and also studied film in Montpellier.
 In the beginning, Enyedi created conceptual art and was a part of Balázs Béla Studio and the Indigo group.